Leuchtfeuer/mautic-CompanyPoints-bundle/README.md

 3. ENABLE the plugin

 ## Usage
+### Overview
-The plugin brings a new menu item `Companies -> Company Point Triggers`.
-Here you can define what point limits you want, and what to do when a limit is reached.
+The plugin brings a new menu item `Companies -> Company Points & Triggers`.
+Here you can define point-based but also behavior-based triggered actions.

+### Point types and calculation
+The traditional (static) "Company Points" are unchanged.
-There are currently no Point Action (i.e. points being automatically added to the Company when a certain condition is met).
+There are currently no automated "Point Actions" (i.e. points being automatically added to the Company when a certain condition is met) but of course the traditional campaign actions for this.

-Instead, the aggregated score is calculated by a console command as cron job:
+On top of that, this plugin adds a "Score calculated", aggregated (across company members) by a console command:
 `php bin/console leuchtfeuer:abm:points-update`
 You should set up a cron entry accordingly.

-The only current algorithm for the aggregation is "static company points PLUS average among all contacts that currently have points)"
+The only current algorithm for the aggregation is "static company points PLUS average among all contacts that currently have points".
+* This also includes contacts who have this company as secondary.
+* This does not include contacts who have zero points.

+Changes of "Score calculated" are reflected in the audit log and company timeline.

+### Triggers and Triggered Actions
+Under "Company Points & Triggers", you can define conditions ("Triggers") and assign actions to take ("Triggered Actions").
+(Note that for traditional contact Points, the wording is different: instead of "Triggered Actions", the term "events" is being used.)

+In the trigger, you can define
+* type of trigger (points or member contact behaviour)
+* details per trigger type
+* optional: Limitation to Company Segment

+The Trigger type "Points" allows to set the number of Points that it takes to invoke the trigger.
+This refers to "Points Calculated".

+The Trigger type "Company member activity" reacts to contact activity which matches the desired criteria (e.g. "First activity of every new contact").
+Activity, in this context, is everything that changes the "last active" timestamp of a contact (e.g. page visit, email link click).

+Current choices of triggered actions:
+* Modify Company tags
+* Modify Contact campaigns (allows to choose WHICH contact to invoke, e.g. youngest / oldest / all / all known contacts or even the placeholder contact)
+* Send email to user

-Audit Log is created for each Company Point Trigger created, updated or deleted.
+An audit log entry is created for each Company Point Trigger created, updated or deleted.

 ## Troubleshooting
 Make sure you have not only installed but also enabled the Plugin.